vskbellala/vskbellala.github.io/content/advising/anki/index.md

 ### Filtered Decks

 I created a few filtered decks to make it easier to break up reviews from the main Step Deck without having to move cards into separate decks.
-If you’re new to filtered decks, the Anki documentation has a [good overview](https://docs.ankiweb.net/filtered-decks.html).
+If you're new to filtered decks, the Anki documentation has a [good overview](https://docs.ankiweb.net/filtered-decks.html).

 **For all of these filtered decks, make sure you select *"Reschedule cards based on my answers in this deck."***